 - sleep apnoea.

-Your GP can talk to you about some non-medical treatments for sleep disorders, such as relaxation training.
-Smiling mind has useful techniques for children and adults.
+Your GP can talk to you about some non-medical treatments for sleep disorders, such as relaxation training. has useful techniques for children and adults.
 Other strategies include stimulus control and cognitive behaviour therapy (CBT).

 Your GP may also prescribe you medication or sleeping tablets, which can help you fall asleep.
 But medication will not be enough in the long run.
 It can help you fall asleep, but it won’t help you with an underlying problem like stress or anxiety.
 It also becomes less effective over time (as your body gets used to it).
 And it can be addictive.